sico/Slides-for-Wordpress/slides-gallery/readme.txt

 = How do I change the image and thumbnail sizes =
 The thumb sizes are editable in the settings.
 The "Large" size is used for the main image.

-== Screenshots ==

-1. This shows the default look of the gallery.
-When you click the "Next" button, the large image slides to the left and the next thumbnail is shown large.

 == Changelog ==

 * 1.0: First release